 Dr. Albert Kraler

-Lara Momesso is lecturer in Asia Pacific Studies at the School of Humanities, Language and Global Studies at the University of Central Lancashire (UCLan).
-She is founder and Co-Deputy Director of the Centre for Migration, Diaspora and Exile at UCLan, Co-Director of the Northern Institute of Taiwan Studies at UCLan and Associate Head of the Institute for the Study of the Asia Pacific.
-Her research interests look at the specificity of gender in contemporary Asian migrations, the link between migration and political participation, the role of emotions in migration experiences.
-She has an extensive track record on her main research theme, marriage migration between China and Taiwan, with publications in international peer-reviewed journals, such as Asia Pacific Viewpoint, International Migration, Asia Pacific Migration Journal, and edited book chapters published by LIT Verlag (Migration – Geschlecht – Lebenswege) and Routledge (Taiwan’s Social Movements under Ma Ying-jeou.
-From the Wild Strawberries to the Sunflowers).
-More recently she has turned her attention towards Asian migrant experiences in Europe, including Taiwanese citizens’ diplomacy and Chinese migrant political participation in Europe.
+Lara Momesso is senior lecturer in Asia Pacific Studies at the School of Psychology and Humanities at the University of Central Lancashire (UCLan).
+She is founder and Deputy Director of the Centre for Migration, Diaspora and Exile (MIDEX), Co-Director of the Northern Institute of Taiwan Studies (NorITS), Deputy Director of the Institute in Area and Migration Studies (AMIS) and Associate Head of the Institute for the Study of the Asia Pacific (ISAP) at UCLan.
+Her research interests look at the specificity of gender in contemporary Asian migrations, the link between migration and political participation, the role of emotions in migration experiences, refugee experiences and protection in East Asia.
+She has an extensive track record in international peer-reviewed journals, such as Asia Pacific Viewpoint, International Migration, Asia Pacific Migration Journal.
+She has edited a book on refugee experiences, protection and integration in Japan and Taiwan (Springer) and her monograph exploring affective and emotional practices in the context of marriage migration between China and Taiwan is forthcoming (Manchester University Press).
+Lara also funder and host of two podcast series, Taiwan on Air, featuring interviews with artists, writers, academics, professionals with an interest in Taiwan, and Voices of Lancashire, featuring interviews with immigrants who reside in Northern England.

 Prof. Anders Neergaard